 Your local council will send you a business rates bill in February or March each year.
 This is for the following tax year.
 You can also estimate your business rates bill.

-You may be able to get business rates relief.
-This is sometimes automatic, but you may need to apply through your local council.
+You may be able to get business rates relief from your local council.
+This is sometimes automatic, but you may need to apply.

 The process depends on where you are.
-Find out about:
+Find out about business rates relief in:

 Who doesn’t need to pay

 You may not have to pay business rates on:

 - farm buildings and land (excluding buildings used as offices or for other business activities)

 - places of public religious worship, for example registered buildings and church halls (except in Scotland - you apply for relief for these buildings instead of being exempt)

 - buildings used for training or welfare of disabled people (except in Scotland - you apply for relief for these buildings instead of being exempt)